akunna1/akunna1/README.md

 #### What I Do

 I’m a developer passionate about integrating GIS and data science into web and mobile apps.
-I build full-stack applications focused on performance, scalability, and innovative solutions, including mental well-being and community building projects.
+I build full-stack applications focused on performance, scalability, and innovative solutions, including mental well-being, educational, and community building projects.
 My GIS work features interactive maps, spatial analysis, and location-based services.
 I'm always eager to learn, and I embrace new challenges.

 #### Projects